sveltely/sveltely.github.io/presentation.md

 Notes:

-You can iterate over a list of objects very easily in Svelte using the `each` block.
+You can iterate over an array very easily in Svelte using the `each` block.

 Saying `animals as animal, index` gives you access to each `animal` and their index inside the `each` block.